DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Transfer order.md

 Optional document settings also allows for posting Receive for the transfer order.

 ## Prerequisites
-The following setup is prerequisites for the Shipment advice - Transfer order
+The following setup is prerequisites for the Shipment receipt - Transfer order

 1. Create [Inventory status Id mapping](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) to map the 3PL's values to D365 inventory statuses.
 1. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.